junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "Because those imperial hatchet men are so trustworthy," Kitster remarks sourly.

 Anakin strides to his face in two large steps, raising his fist, growling irritably, "I told you, if you trust me, then you can trust him!"
-His fists don't missed Kitster's face because Wald drags him away.
+His fists missed Kitster's face only because Wald dragged him away.

-"Something must happened when he went back last night," Anakin glances upward, as if wishing to see what happened up there just from where he stands.
+"Something must've happened when he went back last night," Anakin glances upward, as if wishing to see what happened up there just from where he stands.

 "Can you sense him through the Force?
 Or whatever that magical thing you guys were trying the other day?"
 Amee says, unsure of herself.